-A person (a payer) must not give, agree to give or allow or cause someone else to give consideration to another person (a payee) for a claim referral or potential claim referral.

-(2) A person (also a payee) must not receive, agree to receive or allow or cause someone else to receive consideration from another person (also a payer) for a claim referral or potential claim referral.

-- (3) This section does not apply if- - (a) the payee is a law practice (the current practice) that is selling all or part of the law practice's business to another law practice (the new practice); and claim referral-
+- (1) A person (a payer) must not give, agree to give or allow or cause someone else to give consideration to another person (a payee) for a claim referral or potential claim referral. - Maximum penalty-300 penalty units. - (2) A person (also a payee) must not receive, agree to receive or allow or cause someone else to receive consideration from another person (also a payer) for a claim referral or potential claim referral. - Maximum penalty-300 penalty units. - (3) This section does not apply if- - (a) the payee is a law practice (the current practice) that is selling all or part of the law practice's business to another law practice (the new practice); and claim referral-